 The monitoring network comprises a series of zones, i.e. locations where samples are taken and subsequently brought to the laboratory to be prepared and then measured to determine their level of radioactivity.
-More than 4,900 samples are taken each year on which around 26,200 radioactivity analyses are conducted.
+Around 4,800 samples are taken each year on which more than 28,000 radioactivity analyses are conducted.